 If you’re feeling creative or crafty, you can also repurpose your coffee grounds into body scrubs.
 This helps to create a zero-waste cycle.

-The process of producing coffee down to the paper cups it is often found in all has significant effects on the environment.
+The process of producing coffee down to the paper cups is often found to have significant environmental effects.
 The option of brewing your own coffee at home is usually more sustainable compared to purchasing your daily coffee fix in paper cups.

 Single-serve coffee from a pod provides convenience but at an environmental cost.
-Single-portion dosages of coffee have become a popular thing among coffee customers and consumers.
+Single-portion dosages of coffee have become popular among coffee customers and consumers.

 They are small, pre-packaged, measured, and convenient.
 However, manufacturers package many of them in plastic, which contributes to the heaps of non-biodegradable plastics in landfills.

 Thankfully in response to a growing mountain of discarded pods, the more progressive manufacturers have turned their hands to biodegradable options and reusable zero-waste coffee options.

 In the United States alone, the population uses around 136 million disposable cups every day1.
 Billions end up in landfills every year.
 Although these disposable cups have paper as their primary material, manufacturers also line them with plastic.
 Simply carrying a reusable cup can help you avoid more paper and plastic trash.

 Adopting zero-waste coffee practices doesn’t have to be a daunting switch.
 Whether you’re an avid or casual consumer, you can always incorporate these easy changes into your lifestyle.

 Triantafillopoulos, N., & Koukoulas, A. A. (2020).
 The Future of Single-use Paper Coffee Cups: Current Progress and Outlook.
 BioResources, 15(3), 7260-7287.